JoakimOL/Ttm4135-compendium/src/01-numbertheory.md

 ### Cyclic groups
  - The order of a group, G, often written |G|, is the number of elements in G
- - we write $g^k$  to denote repeated aplication of g using the group operation.
+ - we write $g^k$  to denote repeated application of g using the group operation.
     - the order of an element g, written |g|, is the smallest integer k with $g^k = 1$
 - a group element g is a generator for G if $|g| = |G|$
 - a group is cyclic if it has a generator